 Learning how to properly poach raw shrimp is a kitchen skill that everyone should have in their toolbox.
 It’s simple to do and produces perfectly tender cooked shrimp, ready for cold applications like shrimp cocktail sauce or salads.

 Once you are a pro at poaching shrimp, you may never go back to frozen pre cooked shrimp again.
 Pre cooked shrimp can be convenient, but there’s just something better and more flavorful about shrimp that you cook yourself.
 If you live close to the ocean you’ll be able to buy fresh, whole shrimp in season that may be even less expensive than the packaged frozen type, and they will taste so much better.

-I like to use poached shrimp to make the classic Shrimp Cocktail, or add them to Caesar Salad or any fresh greens for a quick, high protein, healthy lunch.
+I like to use poached shrimp to make the classic Shrimp Cocktail, or add them to Caesar Salad, Wedge Salad, or any fresh greens for a quick, high protein, healthy lunch.
 Chopped poached shrimp can be used in seafood dip, seafood soup, or seafood salad.
 The possibilities are really endless.

 The Best Method for Poaching Shrimp

 - The Right Way.
 I’m teaching you how to poach shrimp just like it’s done in restaurants all over the world.
 There’s nothing fussy about this recipe.
 It’s easy and it gets the job done right.

 - Minimal Ingredients.
 Aside from the shrimp, you’ll need just a few basic ingredients to poach shrimp.